 Let us know what you think.
 Will you be doing the Green Deal?
 If not, why not?
 Discuss The Green Deal.

 If you're doing it, go quickly.
-You could grab £100s of cashback
+You could grab £100s in cashback

-The Government is keen to make the Green Deal popular, so has put £125 million into cashback for first adopters (the cashback scheme's due to end on 30 June 2014).
-If you go quick (and do it right), you're be a lot better off.
-So hoorah!
+The Government is keen to make the Green Deal popular, so it's put £125 million into cashback for early adopters (the cashback scheme's due to end on 30 Jun 2014).
+If you go quick (and do it right), you'll be a lot better off.
+Hoorah!

 Examples of cashback on offer ImprovementCashback - up to Loft insulation £150 Cavity wall insulation £250 Solid wall insulation £4,000 Draught-proofing £50 Boiler upgrade £270 Double glazing £650 Heating controls £100 These are rates for England and Wales.
 They're guaranteed for the first £40m of cashback, but the rest of the promised £125m could be at lower rates.

-Importantly, the cashback's available even if you don't take a Green Deal loan - but you do need to get a Green Deal assessment and agree a quote for the work through a Green Deal provider, even if you're paying upfront.
+Importantly, the cashback's available even if you don't take a Green Deal loan.
+But you do need to get a Green Deal assessment (c.£100) and agree a quote for the work through a Green Deal provider, even if you're paying upfront.
+We've examined this more fully below.

 You can grab cash for each improvement you do.
 So if Anita Improve whacked in a new boiler, double glazing and loft insulation, she'd get £1,070 back in total.

-Cashback is capped at two-thirds of the amount you contribute to the work, whether upfront or through loan repayments (excluding any subsidies).
+Cashback is capped at two-thirds of the cost of the work, whether upfront or through loan repayments (excluding any subsidies).

 If your assessor recommends loft and cavity wall insulation, you need to do them or you won't be eligible for cashback for other improvements, as they're seen as the basics.